 CoT Reasoning AI: The Secret to Smarter AI

-Have you ever felt like an AI just wasn’t *thinking*?
+Have you ever felt like an AI just wasn’t thinking?
 Like it was giving you an answer, but you couldn’t see how it got there?
 That’s where CoT reasoning AI, or Chain-of-Thought prompting, comes in.
 It’s a technique that dramatically improves how large language models (LLMs) tackle complex problems by encouraging them to break down their thought process into intermediate steps, much like a human would.
-In my experience over the last two years working with advanced LLMs, implementing CoT has been the single biggest leap in improving their logical consistency and accuracy for tasks that require multi-step reasoning.
+Implementing CoT has been a significant leap in improving the logical consistency and accuracy of AI for tasks requiring multi-step reasoning.

 Table of Contents